 Moreover, it was not mentioned that the conventional Educational Psychology programme was not running already for three years, and that the students are enrolled only in the DL programme.
-The current report should be read taking into account this context.
-Findings are based on information in the documentation provided and testimonies of students who graduated a couple of years ago.

 The preparation of the onsite visit, however, was very good.
 Presentations were attractive and concise, leaving enough room for discussion.
 The EEC appreciates the very open and constructive atmosphere in which the exchange and discussions took place and the high receptiveness to feedback.